jorgenkg/python-proxy-rotator/README.md

 ##Currently known bugs
 * Has currently a static set of proxies and lacks an efficient way to check if the remote proxy server is alive.
-* Outputs a lot of `ERROR 403 - Forbidden` responses.
 * Sometimes CSS documents doesn't load properly on the first tries (probably due to the threaded requests and `asynx="async"` tag in the HTML page.
-* Sometimes the server thinks we're not using http/https all of a sudden - and responds with a `Unknown scheme error`.
-* Due to the fact that the proxy isn't tested for "liveliness" a valid request may be returned as a `503 - Timeout`.

 ##Introduction
 This is a multithreaded, man-in-the-middle proxy rotator acting as a relay for HTTP-requests.
 The goal is to make it harder to track you as a web user.